Illinois Compiled Statutes

 agreements with other districts and may contract with public or private

-schools or the orphanage, foster family home, children's home or State
+schools or the orphanage, foster family home, children's home, or State residential

 Any child who is not a resident of Illinois who is placed in a child